-Contact details
+31 - 32 Contact details

 Please fill out this part completely.

-32 E-mail address - chose an Email address that will be valid for the whole period of your stay in Austria.
+Chose an Email address that will be valid for the whole period of your stay in Austria.
 The authority will send messages to this Email address.
 Please check your E-mail account on a regular basis.

-Authorized representative:
+33 - 39 Authorized representative:

 It is important that the authority can deliver letters to you.
 For this purpose, it is useful to authorise a person in Austria to receive your mail (Zustellvollmacht).
 This means that the authority will then send all letters to this person (this can be, your spouse, partner, another relative, a friend...)
 You must enclose a separate form named Vollmacht (authorization) with the application for the permit.
 It's not necessary to do so if the person is a lawyer.
+You can find a sample here.